-Action plan following Copeland Value for Money Report: 2018 / 2019 & 2019 / 2020 Recommendation Summary Management response at Committee meetings to improve Member's awareness of risk management within the organisation.
+Action plan following Copeland Value for Money Report: 2018 / 2019 & 2019 / 2020 Recommendation Summary Management response strategic risks are now being undertaken at Committee meetings to improve Member's awareness of risk management within the organisation.
 Regular risk management updates are provided and an annual report and self- assessment will be delivered in May 2024.
 Recommendation 12 Prevention of fraud, money laundering and corruption - pages 35-36 We recommend Cumberland Council consider the weaknesses identified at Copeland Borough Council regarding reporting on arrangements to prevent and detect fraud and corruption and ensure that robust arrangements are put in place going forward.
 Specifically: an annual counter fraud plan should be approved by the Audit Committee that includes adequate resource for risk-based work, reactive work, investigations and counter fraud training and awareness.
 Regular progress reports and an annual report that summarise counter fraud activity and the results of fraud investigations should be presented for Audit Committee scrutiny.
 Arrangements for reporting on arrangements to prevent and detect fraud and corruption to the Audit Committee were not adequate.
 The Audit Committee received the Fraud and Corruption Strategy and Anti Money Laundering Policy in April 2019 before approval by Executive in June 2019.
 There have been no further policies reviewed and there was no annual counter fraud plan, progress report or annual report.
 The Internal Audit plan for Cumberland includes a counter-fraud plan, specifying audit work being undertaken in relation to the prevention, detection and investigation of fraud.
 The Committee received and approved the Council's Counter-fraud and Confidential Reporting policies.
 Internal Audit progress reports include an update on counter-fraud activity, including outcomes of any finalised fraud investigations.
 From 2024/25 an annual self -assessment will be provided against best practice in relation to counter-fraud.
-Recommendation 13 DLUHC, CIPFA and Grant Thornton action plan - pages 16, 37-40 Implement the recommendations made by internal audit regarding the monitoring of progress with the composite Recommendations from the DLUHC, CIPFA and Grant Thornton external reviews were combined into a composite action plan.
+Recommendation 13 DLUHC, CIPFA and Grant Thornton action plan - pages 16, 37-40 Implement the recommendations made by internal audit Recommendations from the DLUHC, CIPFA and Grant Thornton external reviews were combined into a composite action plan.
 Progress was formally reported to Members of the Overview and Scrutiny Committee and Audit Committee.
-Internal Audit undertook a review of the progress made against Cumberland Council does not currently have a performance management system in place.
-In order to adhere to this recommendation a review of statutory recommendations will be undertaken to identify those that are still
+Internal Audit Cumberland Council does not currently have a performance management system in place.
+In order to adhere to this recommendation